 Visual confirmation of the real-time traffic image

-Possible detection and identification of small, hard to observe, targets
+Possible detection and identification of unobservable targets

 Sensor status

 Redundancy

 Vessel Presentation

 Vessel presentation is addressed by IALA Recommendation R0125 [9].
 Each vessel should be displayed in a consistent manner such that the VTS user can intuitively understand the true geographical position of the vessel.
 This is achieved by displaying the vessel symbol in its true position relative to the underlying or reference chart.
 In addition, this positional information can be augmented by the presentation of the geographical coordinates of the vessel or by its bearing and distance from a selected location.